 I can often point out in the room instantly those who are struggling with this demon, for their eyes, body language and emotion give them away.
 It is not rare for one to tear up, it is not rare for one to leave the room in a rush.
 But, this evening, I had more than one leave the room.
 It gave me grave concern.
 At the end of the hour, I took question and answers longer than any other venue I had presented at before, admittedly there was a darkness over the room.
 My heart was sad, and I needed more closure.
 In that moment, I forgot I was at YALE, I was more concerned with the reality these students were facing.

 My intention was to go back to the hotel before a very early morning flight.
-But the advisor encouraged me to come back to the living quarters and just relax in a more personable setting.
+But the adviser encouraged me to come back to the living quarters and just relax in a more personable setting.
 As we began to talk a bit about the evening, students began to show up.
 Word spread that I had stayed on campus and was talking with others.
 Soon the numbers were great as these young women crowded into this small dorm room.
-Their heartbreaking stories were endless, the question for me and my journey became very personal and more intense than that of those in the auditorium.
+The heartbreaking stories that were being shared were endless; the questions for me and my journey became very personal and more intense than that of those in the auditorium.
 These women were struggling.
 These women wanted answers to how I was set free.
 These women wanted what I had.
 Their words and questions brought purpose to my presence, purpose to my life.

 I owed my recovery to every person who ever stood by my side and believed in me.
-I refuse to turn down any engagements if asked.
+I always have refused to turn down any engagements if asked.
 I will take phone calls, emails and introductions from parents, teachers, medical professionals and anyone else who wants to hear of my story in order to help.

 I haven’t been on the full-time speaking circuit since before I was married and became a mother.
-I allowed this part of life and this person to devalue my work and story, which led me to stop my work on a full-time basis.
+I allowed this part of my life and this person to devalue my work and story, which led me to stop this advocacy path on a full-time basis.
 I regret losing my voice to another’s opinion.
 Today, I am taking it back.